 For those starting to think about next steps for different careers, County College of Morris and Berkeley College shed light on training and higher education options.

-Many thanks to the volunteers, attendees and event staff who came together to spark career curiosity at this very special event!
+Many thanks to the Career Guides, attendees and event staff who came together to spark career curiosity at this very special event!